Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Half-Space and Maximal Closed Set Separation in Closure Systems

 \subsection{Maximal Closed Set Separation}

-One way to overcome the negative results formulated in Theorem~\ref{pr:HSP} and Corollary~\ref{cor:MS} is to weaken the condition on half-space separability in the HSS~problem to the problem of {\em maximal} closed set separation:
+One way to overcome the negative results formulated in Thm.~\ref{pr:HSP} and Corollary~\ref{cor:MS} is to weaken the condition on half-space separability in the HSS~problem to the problem of {\em maximal} closed set separation: